opensearch-project/opensearch-benchmark/docker/README.md

 For instance, using `-h` for the arguments will print the OSB help information.
 Once the OSB process completes, the Docker container is automatically terminated.

-To run in interactive mode, run `docker run -it opensearchproject/opensearch-benchmark /bin/sh`.
+To run in interactive mode, run `docker run --entrypoint bash -it opensearchproject/opensearch-benchmark -c /bin/sh`.
 This will place you into a shell to interact with the container where you can invoke opensearch-benchmark with any desired subcommands or options.
 When you are finished, exit from the shell to terminate the container.

 ### Minor Bug found in OSB 0.2.0 on Dockerhub and Pypi
 For OSB version 0.2.0 on Dockerhub and Pypi, running opensearch-benchmark without any arguments will result in a failure.
 See the following for examples: